ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/install/bare-metal.md

     service: ambassador
 ```

-Using a `NodePort` leaves $productName$ isolated from the host network, allowing the Kubernetes service to handle routing to $productName$ pods.
+Using a `NodePort` leaves Emissary isolated from the host network, allowing the Kubernetes service to handle routing to Emissary pods.
 You can drop-in this YAML to replace the `LoadBalancer` service in the [YAML installation guide](../yaml-install) and use `http://<External-Node-IP>:<NodePort>/` as the host for requests.

-## Exposing $productName$ via host network
+## Exposing Emissary via host network

-When running $productName$ on a bare metal install of Kubernetes, you have the option to configure $productName$ pods to use the network of the host they are running on.
-This method allows you to bind $productName$ directly to port 80 or 443 so you won't need to identify the port in requests.
+When running Emissary on a bare metal install of Kubernetes, you have the option to configure Emissary pods to use the network of the host they are running on.
+This method allows you to bind Emissary directly to port 80 or 443 so you won't need to identify the port in requests.

 i.e `http://<External-Node-IP>:<NodePort>/` becomes `http://<External-Node-IP>/`

-This can be configured by setting `hostNetwork: true` in the $productName$ deployment. `dnsPolicy: ClusterFirstWithHostNet` will also need to set to tell $productName$ to use *KubeDNS* when attempting to resolve mappings.
+This can be configured by setting `hostNetwork: true` in the Emissary deployment. `dnsPolicy: ClusterFirstWithHostNet` will also need to set to tell Emissary to use *KubeDNS* when attempting to resolve mappings.

 ```diff
 ---